This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in the Greece.

 Controversy exists as to litigation interest i.e. interest accrued only by virtue of initiation of litigation.
 According to the prevailing view in case law, a Request for arbitration does not trigger litigation interest since the Request for Arbitration is merely notified and not stricto sensu “served upon” the Respondent (service of process is a prerequisite for litigation interest under Greek law).
 In legal literature the opposite view prevails on the assumptions that this is merely a technicality and that arbitration proceedings constitute litigation not to be distinguished by State Court proceedings in relation to litigation interest.

-Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect (article 896 para.
+Awards rendered in domestic or international commercial arbitral proceedings having their seat in Greece produce immediately res judicata effect and enforceability (article 896 para.
 2 GrCCP, article 35 para.
 2 L. 2735/1999).

 As regards foreign awards, Greece is a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 In addition, pursuant to article 36 L. 2735/1999 the provisions of the New York Convention are generally applicable to all foreign arbitral awards, hence also to awards that for any reason would otherwise not fall within their ambit (for example awards made in a country which is not a signatory to the NY Convention).